IngaMM/ror_private_events/README.md

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.
 This is modelled by many-to-many relationships.

+A live version of this app can be found at https://nameless-retreat-94884.herokuapp.com

 Requirements
 Ruby on Rails